myspc-development/artpulse-management/README.md

 ## Mobile App Development

-See the [Mobile App Development Plan](documents/mobile-app-dev-plan) for a detailed schedule.
-According to [dev-plan.md](dev-plan.md), **Phase&nbsp;4** begins the mobile companion app with requirements gathering, API refinements, and UX/UI planning.
-The dedicated plan expands this work into seven phases:
+See the [Mobile Development Overview](documents/dev-plan-overview.md) for a high-level timeline.
+A dedicated `dev-plan-mobile.md` will define the exact milestones once the mobile companion app is fully scoped.
+According to the roadmap, **Phase&nbsp;4** covers early planning and API refinements followed by these phases:

 1. **Planning** – requirements, user stories, API audit.
 2. **UI/UX** – wireframes and prototypes.